Skip to main content

 How long before the animals in your care are euthanized?

-San Diego Humane Society does not use length of stay at the shelter as a criterion for euthanasia.
-Once a healthy or treatable animal becomes available for adoption, they will remain available for as long as is necessary to find a home.
+San Diego Humane Society is committed to Staying at Zero euthanasia of healthy or treatable shelter pets.
+We do not use length of stay at the shelter as a criterion for euthanasia.
+Once a healthy or treatable animal becomes available for adoption, they will remain available for as long as necessary to find a home.
 Euthanasia is only performed when medically or behaviorally necessary.

 How many animals does the Humane Society care for?

-At our various public and private locations, we could have 1,500 domestic and wild animals in our care daily, all in need of individual care.
-This includes animals available for adoption, in foster homes, under veterinary care, in protective custody, on stray hold, in our Behavior Center or receiving rehabilitative care through Project Wildlife.
+San Diego Humane Society cares for more than 40,000 animals each year.
+Across our campuses and foster homes, we could have 1,500 domestic and wild animals in our care daily, all in need of individual care.
+This includes animals available for adoption, in foster, under veterinary care, in protective custody, on stray hold, in our Behavior Center or receiving rehabilitative care through Project Wildlife.

 What is the San Diego Animal Welfare Coalition?

 San Diego Humane Society is one of nine animal welfare organizations that make up the San Diego Animal Welfare Coalition.
-The Coalition was formed to provide a safety net for the county's shelters; when one shelter does not feel they have the resources to care for a certain animal at that time, they can transfer the animal to another coalition shelter that may be better prepared to meet the animal's needs.
+The Coalition was formed to provide a safety net for the county's shelters.
+When one shelter does not have the resources to care for a certain animal at that time, they can transfer the animal to another coalition shelter that may be better prepared to meet the animal's needs.

 I relinquished an animal to San Diego Humane Society yesterday.
 Why isn't this pet available for adoption yet?

-Once an animal is relinquished to San Diego Humane Society, they undergo a thorough medical examination before becoming available for adoption.
-This process can take several days and includes spaying or neutering, vaccinating, microchipping, examination for and treatment of medical conditions, dental procedures, X-rays, blood tests and even surgery when necessary.
+Once an animal is relinquished to San Diego Humane Society, they undergo a thorough assessment before becoming available for adoption.
+Depending on the animal’s needs, this process can take several days and may include spaying or neutering, vaccinating, microchipping, examination for and treatment of medical conditions, dental procedures, X-rays, blood tests and even surgery when necessary.

 Throughout the animal's stay with us, we continue to monitor the animal medically and behaviorally.
 As needs arise, the animal may receive additional medical treatment or work with our behavior team through basic or more advanced training needs.